Probing the Neutrino Mass Hierarchy beyond $\Lambda$CDM Model: Results and Discussion

-Using the datasets mentioned above and a modified version of \textbf{CosmoMC}, our constraints on the cosmological parameters with two dynamic DE models have been listed in Table \ref{tab:results} and the corresponding contour plots also have been given in Fig. \ref{fig:results}.
-By contrast, the best-fit results of the $\Lambda$CDM model are also listed in Table \ref{tab:results}.
-In this table, the best-fit results are shown with the $68\%$ C.L. uncertainty for the cosmological parameters and $95\%$ C.L. upper limits for the neutrino mass hierarchy parameter $\Delta$, the neutrino's total mass $\sum_\nu m_\nu$ and the minimal mass $m_{\nu,{\rm min}}$.
+Using the data sets mentioned in Section \ref{sec:datasets} and a modified version of \textbf{CosmoMC}, our constraints on the cosmological parameters of different cosmological models with flat linear prior on $\Delta$ are listed in Table \ref{tab:results}.
+In this table, the best-fit results are shown with the $68\%$ C.L. uncertainty of the cosmological parameters and $95\%$ C.L. upper limits of the neutrino mass hierarchy parameter $\Delta$, the neutrino's total mass $\sum m_\nu$, and the minimal mass $m_{\nu,{\rm min}}$.

-Comparing the three models, one can find that there is only a maginal difference among the best-fit values of six basic parameters of the three models.
-As shown in Table \ref{tab:results}, the range of the parameter $\Delta$ is significantly different among the $\Lambda$CDM, $w$CDM, and $w_0 w_a$CDM models.
-The $\Lambda$CDM model has the smallest range of $\Delta$, and the $w_0 w_a$CDM model has the largest one.
-By analyzing the values of different parameters in Table \ref{tab:results}, it's easy to find that, compared with the $w_0 w_a$CDM model, the constraints on cosmological parameters are much looser in the $w_0 w_a$CDM model and much tighter in the $\Lambda$CDM model.
-The same conclusion also can be obtained from Fig. \ref{fig:results}.